-Weather Service Internet systems crumbling as key platforms are taxed and fail
+Weather Service Internet systems are crumbling as key platforms are taxed and failing

 - the launch of a radar website that functioned inadequately and enraged users;

-- a flood at its data center in Silver Spring, Md. that has stripped access to key ocean buoy observations; and
+- a flood at its data center in Silver Spring, Md., that has stripped access to key ocean buoy observations; and

 - multiple outages to NWS Chat, its program for conveying critical information to broadcasters and emergency managers, relied upon during severe weather events.